itsakram-dot/itsakram-dot/README.md

 ---

 ## 👋 About Me
-Hi, I’m Akram Mohammed — Data & Business Analyst with an MS in Business Analytics from Cal State East Bay.
+Hi, I’m Akram Mohammed — Data & Business Analyst with a Masters in Business Analytics from Cal State East Bay.
 I turn complex datasets into clear strategies that boost operational efficiency and revenue.

 ---